Market schedule

 How it is derived

-- Datastream resolves the issuer, searches recent
+- SEC API resolves the issuer, searches recent

 DEF 14Afilings, and scans the latest parsable definitive proxy for a stable board-composition table - the parser prefers tables with director-roster, committee-membership, independence, and tenure signals and rejects compensation-style tables